quevivasbien/quevivasbien.github.io/markdown/the_god_of_wisdom.md

 "Ah now you're making me wish I'd spent more time with the books," Ben said, slightly downcast that he hadn't had an idea that no one else had come up with before.

-"I like the way you've put it, though," Serĉa went on, "It makes me think of it in a different way than what I'd thought before: what happens to the individual person who's Fulfillment is out of line with what the TK is after in the big picture?"
+"I like the way you've put it, though," Serĉa went on, "It makes me think of it in a different way than what I'd thought before: what happens to the individual person who's fulfillment is out of line with what the TK is after in the big picture?"

 "Yeah, that's the thing!"
 Ben continued, once again assuming his philosopher role as he had something to contribute, "I mean I don't think I'm personally much of a menace to society -- more of a weirdo, to be honest -- but let's say I was really into, I don't know... let's say I just really wanted to screw everybody else up, like I thought it was fun to make things hard for everybody.